Aldin322/Yasinusta/readme.txt

 If Lichess rejects the challenge, the CLI now prints the exact error reported by the API instead of crashing with a ``KeyError``, and it understands both of the slightly different JSON shapes that the challenge endpoint can return.
-After a challenge is accepted, the helper polls the challenge status until the game is officially started and then immediately attaches to the board stream.
-If Lichess expires the challenge record the moment it turns into a game (returning HTTP 404), the helper now scans the ``/api/account/playing`` feed to recover the newly created game ID automatically, so you no longer get stuck in "Waiting for the game to start" limbo when the opponent accepts instantly.
+After a challenge is accepted, the helper now waits until the actual game appears in the ``/api/account/playing`` feed before opening the board stream, ensuring it attaches to the real game ID even when Lichess keeps the challenge record alive for a moment.
+If Lichess expires the challenge record the moment it turns into a game (returning HTTP 404), the helper scans the playing feed to recover the newly created game ID automatically, so you no longer get stuck in "Waiting for the game to start" limbo when the opponent accepts instantly.
 For repeated sparring, supply